 A trial court handed down a death sentence last year for Mohammed Ajmal Kasab, a Pakistani, on charges of murder, conspiracy and waging war on India.
+On Monday, the Mumbai High Court upheld the conviction and the sentence.

 Convicts on death-row in India reserve the right to challenge the sentencing in the nation's Supreme Court.
 They can also file a mercy petition with the country's president if the Supreme Court also turns down their plea.

-During the raids, 10 men attacked buildings including the luxury Taj Mahal Palace and Tower and Oberoi-Trident hotels, the city's Victoria Terminus train station, and the Jewish cultural center, Chabad House.
+During the raids, 10 men attacked buildings including the luxury Tajb Mahal Palace and Tower and Oberoi-Trident hotels, the city's Victoria Terminus train station, and the Jewish cultural center, Chabad House.
 More than 160 people died in the three-day coordinated attack.

 Kasab was photographed holding an assault weapon during the attacks.